kyeokabe/crackingCodingInterview/README.md

 [LC 1315 Sum Of Nodes With Even-Valued Grandparent](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/1315_SumOfNodesWithEven-ValuedGrandparent.cpp)

 [LC 323 Number Of Connected Components In An Unidirected Graph](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/323_NumberOfConnectedComponentsInAnUndirectedGraph.cpp) ...
 Union find problem.
 Must review again!

+[LC 1319 Number Of Operations](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/1319_NumberOfOperations%20to%20Make%20NetworkConnected.cpp) ...
+Union find problem.
+Note that the m map does not guarantee to point to the top parent based on my implementation.
+Only top parent info (it->first==it->second) is necessary for this question.

 read this
 [https://leetcode.com/problems/sum-of-subarray-minimums/discuss/178876/stack-solution-with-very-detailed-explanation-step-by-step] ...
 Simplified solution and did not use alphabet for URL.